Roberts Bartholow: Research methods

 Bartholow's research often used live animals, which caused backlash from advocates of anti-vivisectionism.
 He argued that medical practice should be advanced beyond simply observing and comparing different patients' cases.
 In his view, performing experiments on live animals helps uncover basic biological mechanisms, which provides insight into what treatments are effective.
 He studied the effects of new drugs on animals in own his experiments, and for his later experiments on Mary Rafferty, he took inspiration from David Ferrier's experiments involving localized electrical stimulation of the brains of live dogs, cats and other non-primates.

 Challenges to medical research

 Bartholow was also a pioneer in the field of scientific research in that unlike other researchers of his time who relied on empiricism as a standard route of attaining data and results from experimentation, Bartholow relied on an approach that stressed the importance of fundamental sciences.
 The method was called the “physiological method” and promoted the idea of applying medicine and research as a therapeutic method as opposed to a purely scientific endeavor.
-Through Barthlow's work, research became intertwined with clinical medical practice which set the stage for later medical discoveries in the modern era.
+Through Bartholow's work, research became intertwined with clinical medical practice which set the stage for later medical discoveries in the modern era.